gjone124/se_project_express/README.md

 - Javascript (programming language)
 - JSON (Javascript Object Notation)
-- Node.js (runtime environment that allows Javascript to run outside web browser)
+- Node.js (runtime environment that allows Javascript to run outside web browser using open source libraries)
 - Express.js (web application framework for Node.js)
 - Mongoose (Object Data Modeling library for Node.js and MongoDB)
 - ES Lint (tool that identifies and fixes problems in your code; ES stands for ECMAScript which stands for European Computer Manufacturers Association Script)